 Optimize strategy, marketing & monetization.

-Conviva pioneered and defines the standards for cross-screen, end-to-end streaming media intelligence.
-Built for video, our platform and products enable you to understand and act on experience, advertising, social and content insights, across every second of every stream on every screen.
+Conviva pioneered and continues to define the standards for cross-screen, end-to-end streaming media intelligence.
+Built for video, the Conviva platform and products enable you to understand and act on experience, advertising, social and content insights, for every stream across every screen, every second.
 More than 250 industry leaders – including CBS, Cirque du Soleil, CNN, DAZN, HBO, Hulu, Red Bull, RTL, Sky, Sling TV, TED, Turner, and Univision – rely on Conviva to drive business and time-critical decisions at every level of their organization, reducing customer churn, increasing viewer engagement, driving new monetization models, and growing ROI.

 Conviva began in 2006 when a team of researchers and technology pioneers saw the need for publishers to fully understand and optimize how their viewers experienced video streaming over the internet.
 But the true origins go back much further than that.